Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Validation of reconstruction skill

 PPEs are particularly useful to assess the feasibility of reconstructing new target variables such as TOA radiation.
-A climate model simulation serves as ``truth,'' to be reconstructed based on sparse pseudoproxies that mimic the characteristics of the real proxy network.
-The challenge is analogous to the real problem, which is to reconstruct the full climate fields given only sparse and noisy proxy observations.
+A climate model simulation serves as ``truth,'' sampled only by sparse and noisy pseudoproxies that mimic the characteristics of the real proxy network.
+The challenge is analogous to the real problem, with the benefit that skill can be easily quantified~\citep{Smerdon2012,Steiger2014}.

-For our PPEs, truth consists of the concatenated last-millennium and historical simulations from the MIROC model.
-We then reconstruct MIROC fields using LIMs trained on the MPI, CESM, and MRI model priors.
+For our realistic PPEs, truth consists of the concatenated last-millennium and historical simulations from the MIROC model.
+We then reconstruct MIROC fields using LIMs trained on the MPI, CESM, MRI, and EC-Earth model priors.
 This constitutes an imperfect-model experiment, which includes error from a mismatch in LIM dynamics and the EOF basis relative to the truth simulation, analogous to the real reconstruction where the true dynamics are unknown.
-For each real proxy, the pseudoproxy is drawn from the truth simulation using the real PSM with added noise consistent with the estimated error.
+For each real proxy, a pseudoproxy is drawn from the truth simulation using the real PSM with added noise consistent with the estimated error.
 The pseudoproxies mimic the real proxies in location, temporal availability, seasonal sensitivity, signal-to-noise ratio, and temperature field sensitivity (SAT or SST).